 A wildlife rehabilitator should work on the basis of sound ecological principles, incorporating appropriate conservation ethics and an attitude of stewardship.

-A wildlife rehabilitator should conduct all business and activities in a professional manner, with honesty, integrity, compassions, and commitment, realizing that an individual’s conduct reflects on the entire field of wildlife rehabilitation.
+A wildlife rehabilitator should conduct all business, activities, and communications in a professional manner, with honesty, integrity, compassion, and commitment, realizing that an individual’s conduct reflects on the entire field of wildlife rehabilitation.